gort818/fallterm/README.md

 Python3,Python3 curses, and bash.

-So far I have only tested the program with linux, it might work with OSX but I don't have a machine to test with,
+So far I have only tested the program with linux, it might work with OSX but I don't have a machine to test with.

 Note:
 This is a work in progress and any help in refining the code would be greatly appreciated!